siris/shanesofos.com/mkdocs/resume/experience.md

 #### Date of Employment: July 2007 - September 2007 (3 months)
 #### Title: System Operations Intern

-* Collaborated with Systems Operations team members to support all Slide employee desktop and laptop computer s.
+* Collaborated with Systems Operations team members to support all Slide employee desktop and laptop computers.
 * Assisted in the physical hardware and software configuration maintenance of corporate Linux servers.
 * Collaborated with network engineering to fix and setup new corporate network infrastructure.
 * Implemented a new company wiki with TWiki to help improve employee communication, productivity and sharing of project critical information.